Zendaya’s UGG Slippers Are 30% Off at the Nordstrom Anniversary Sale

 Shoppers are getting the full discount experience at the Nordstrom Anniversary Sale!
 If you're keeping up with fashion news you know Zendaya is making waves with her UGGs.
 Right now, you can get them on sale!
 The UGG Genuine Shearling Slipper is 30% off for $70 (regularly $100) for a limited time.
-Nordy Club members with the Icons and Ambassadors status had early access to shop, but now everyone can grab all of the deals and discounted items offered at the department store's biggest sale event.
-(Read: The deals are gonna go fast!)
+Nordy Club members with the Icons and Ambassadors status had early access to shop, but now everyone can grab all of the deals and discounted items offered at the department store's biggest sale event until Sunday, August 8th.
+(Read: The deals are going fast!)
+Shop now as it's only just days left of the sale!

 The Euphoria actress has been spotted in the cozy, comfy slip-on shoes.
 UGGs are a favorite brand among so many celebs on their off-duty days.
 Stars like Emily Ratajkowski, Selena Gomez and Irina Shayk have been seen wearing UGG slippers, boots and slides.